 - To meet this requirement and to develop the proposal, students need to extend a portion of the MDP team’s project scope and identify a specific deliverable for the project that is independent from teammates’ effort (though students may reference and cite relevant work from team members).
 This scope extension/ME 590 proposal must have approval from the current MDP Faculty Mentor and the Independent Research Credit approval committee.

-(ARCHIVE) The following 2018 MDP projects were pre-approved by the ME department to fulfill ME 590 credit:
+The following 2019 MDP projects were pre-approved by the ME department to fulfill ME 590 credit: